The Eastwood TIG 200 AC/DC welder offers a great set of features for many small to medium-sized shops, at an affordable price.

 - Stick electrode holder not included

-- No pulse mode
+- No true pulse control

 - No water-cooled torch option